myexperiments-blog/myexperiments-blog.github.io/_posts/2018-07-21-become-anonymous-online.md

 Being anonymous on Internet is not such easy.
 There is different ways to do it.
 One of the easiest is to use Tor (The Onion Router).

-I have a remote server which I mostly use as VPN, so I had the idea that I can use it as a Tor middle box too.
-That will provide me an anonymous VPN.
+I have a remote server which I mostly use as VPN, so I had the idea to use it as a Tor middle box for providing me an anonymous VPN.

 In this article I will explain you how to setting up a TOR transparent proxy (middle box) in a remote [OpenBSD](https://www.openbsd.org/) server trough a VPN.